Norm Suddon: Provincial career

 Suddon played for a Scottish Border XV in their October 1962 matches against Durham County and Royal Air Force Rugby Union; both warm-up matches to help selection to the South district side.

 He played for South of Scotland District.

 He played for the Whites Trial side in their match against the Blues Trial side on 9 February 1963.
 After impressing he then turned out for the Blues Trial side against the Whites Trial side in their final match that season on 2 March 1963.

 Suddon played for Scotland Probables in their match against Scotland Possibles on 31 December 1966.
 However after a poor display by the Probables front row, Suddon was deemed a 'scapegoat' by the Aberdeen Press and Journal when he was left out of the Scotland international team to meet France in January 1967.

 He was named for Scotland Probables in their match against Scotland Possibles on 9 January 1971.
 However he had to withdraw due to a knee injury that he sustained in his club match prior to this.
-Suddon had to have surgery on his cartillage.
+Suddon had to have surgery on his cartilage.